-Suitable candidates are trained and mentored towards a trade qualification, gaining hands on vital knowledge and experience.
+Suitable candidates are trained and mentored towards a trade qualification, gaining hands-on experience and vital knowledge

 Charles Hull Contracting are an equal opportunity employer and offer apprenticeships including boilermaker, auto electrician, heavy diesel mechanic & light vehicle mechanic.

-Boddington Lion's club is recognised as the largest rodeo in Western Australia is successfully run annually on the first Saturday in November each year.
+Boddington Lion’s club is recognised as the largest rodeo in Western Australia, and is successfully run annually on the first Saturday in November each year.
 Charles Hull Contracting are proud to be a sponsor of the rodeo and have also provided earthmoving assistance when needed.

-In the 2009 /2010 season Charles Hull Contracting became involved in a program with "Kimberley Training Group" and "Ocean and Earth Training" to take 12 participants and provide them with practical hands on experience with a range of equipment, as well as the theoretical component that covers life skills such as first aid, money management.
-The course was a success with many participants commencing full time employment in the industry."
+In the 2009 /2010 season Charles Hull Contracting became involved in a program with “Kimberley Training Group” and “Ocean and Earth Training” to take 12 participants and provide them with practical hands on experience with a range of equipment and as well as the theoretical component that covers life skills such as first aid and money management.
+The course was a success with many participants commencing full time employment in the industry.

 For many years, Charles Hull Contracting and its employees assist the local volunteer fire brigades with machinery and equipment to support their efforts to protect our communities from threatening fires.

 Situated on the site of the first timber mill in the Yarloop area, the workshops began operations in 1901 and closed in 1978.
 The workshops demonstrated early manufacturing and production techniques used in the south west.
 Charles Hull Contracting were proud to have supported the workshops and the volunteers who maintained them.
 The workshops were destroyed in the devastating bushfires in 2016.